The Professional Culture Framework for Nursing Education©

 Barnsteiner & Disch, 2017

-A national study of 268 nursing students across 46 states found that students become increasingly fearful of reporting safety events as they progress through their programs — suggesting they learn to hide errors rather than develop accountability.
+A national study of 268 nursing students across 46 states found that students become increasingly fearful of reporting safety events as they progress through their programs, suggesting they learn to hide errors rather than develop accountability.

-Altmiller, 2022
+Altmiller, 2024

 Existing frameworks tell faculty what just culture is.
 They do not address why faculty resist implementation, or how to teach students the self-regulation skills that genuine accountability requires.
 This framework addresses both.